giordano-lucas/dex-cyclic-arbitrage/index.md

 In the [Cycles profitability prediction](#cycles-profitability-prediction) task, we will be able to measure the gain of the embedding compared to the raw features (base model).

 ## Autoencoder : different architectures

 In this section, we tried multiple models (mainly focusing on autoencoders) for embedding computation through dimensionality reduction.
 As a first step, we trained the described models on the entire dataset that we have.
 However, we realized that some data points of the set were not `liquid` at all.
 These data points were represented by rates spanning over hundreds of days.
-The models performed poorly on this set so we decided to focus on `liquid` data only (see Data exploration).
+The models performed poorly on this set so we decided to focus on `liquid` data only (see [Data exploration section](#data-exploration).
 Multiple optimizers  (`Adam`,`SGD`,`NAdam`,`Adamax`,`RSMprop`) were tested for training.
 It appears that `Adamax` is the one working the best on these tasks.
-It was not always the case (no free lunch theorem) but `Adamax` was faster than the other optimizers by a factor of 10 when working on the `liquid` data.
+It was not always the case ([no free lunch theorem](https://en.wikipedia.org/wiki/No_free_lunch_in_search_and_optimization#:~:text=In%20computational%20complexity%20and%20optimization,same%20for%20any%20solution%20method.) but `Adamax` was faster than the other optimizers by a factor of 10 when working on the `liquid` data.
 Manually defining and testing architectures was a tedious and time-consuming task, multiple days of the study were dedicated to this section.

 ### PCA

 The first model chosen for embedding representation is a PCA having a latent space of 100 dimensions. note that `dim=100` will be used for all next models.
 PCA only considers linear transformations.
 However, it is fast to train (around 30s in our case) and can act as a baseline comparison for other models.

 ### Linear autoencoder